neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 1. **Verify data integrity** by running some queries and checking that tables and data are present as expected in Neon.
 2. **Switch over your application** by updating your connection string to point to Neon.
 You can find your connection details on your project Dashboard.
 See [Connect from any application](/docs/connect/connect-from-any-app) for more information.

+## It didn't work.
+What can I do?

+If your database migration failed because of an incompatibility, a connection issue, or another problem, contact us for [migration assistance](https://neon.tech/migration-assistance).
+We're here to help you get up and running.

 # Migrate from Postgres with pg_dump and pg_restore